 It comes as U.S. State Dept.’s Bureau of Democracy, Human Rights and Labor (DRL) is evaluating proposals for its latest round of funding aimed at human rights and democracy in North Korea.
-The DRL is offering up to $350,000 to organizations for projects targeted at the DPRK.

 North Korea maintains one of the most formidable state-sanctioned censorship regimes in the world, cutting its citizens off from all information except that issued by the government.
 Internet access is off limits for all but a handful of the country’s 25-million people, international phone calls are banned and foreign radio broadcasts are routinely jammed.

 The Internet is much less easy to control and that’s the reason why North Korea doesn’t give its citizens access.
 After all, a look at neighboring China shows the Pyongyang elite the constant battle between traditional censorship and free flowing information.

 Increasingly, Internet users are getting around censorship and in some cases using tools created by projects funded by DRL.
 The U.S. is also using the Internet to target closed societies with uncensored news services, such as the Korean-language services of Radio Free Asia and the Voice of America.